imgproxy/imgproxy/docs/generating_the_url_basic.md

 ### Enlarge

-When set to `0`, imgproxy will not enlarge the image if it is smaller than the given size.
-With any other value, imgproxy will enlarge the image.
+When set to `1`, `t` or `true`, imgproxy will enlarge the image if it is smaller than the given size.

 ### Source URL